uz-gaz/Tertimuss/README.md

 $ .\.venv\Scripts\Activate.ps1
 ```

-To install Tertimuss in the created virtual environment use the following command:
+To install Tertimuss in the newly created virtual environment use the following command:

 ```bash
 $ pip install .